prince1323/worksphere/README.md

 ---

 ## License

-Currently unlicensed; license will be added upon stable release.
+Currently **unlicensed**; license will be added upon stable release.

 ---

-This project is under active development.
-Stay tuned for updates on additional microservices and features.
+*This project is under active development.
+Stay tuned for updates on additional microservices and features.*